Princess Maria Anna Victoria of Savoy: Biography

-Embellished with her fantastic dowry, fifty-two-year-old Princess Maria Anna Victoria married on 17 April 1738 German officer and Feldzeugmeister of the Imperial Army Prince Joseph of Saxe-Hildburghausen, who was sixteen years younger than her, and led a life of lavish parties.
-The union ended in divorce in 1757 after Saxe-Hildburghausen was said to have ingloriously ran away.
+On 17 April 1738, fifty-two-year-old Princess Maria Anna Victoria married Prince Joseph of Saxe-Hildburghausen, a German officer and Feldzeugmeister in the Imperial Army who was sixteen years her junior.
+She brought a substantial dowry to the marriage, and the couple became known for hosting numerous social events.
+The union ended in divorce in 1757 after Saxe-Hildburghausen was said to have dishonourably ran away.
 The couple had no children.

 She then lived for a time in France, and eventually died in Turin, Italy, in 1763 at the age of 76.